dhoyle/splicedocs-jekyll/pages/DBaaS/Jupyter/JupyterGetStarted.md

         </tr>
         <tr>
             <td class="ConsoleLink">New</td>
-            <td>Displays the <span class="ConsoleLink">New</span> menu, which you can use to create new notesbooks, text files, folders, and terminal windows.</td>
+            <td>Displays the <span class="ConsoleLink">New</span> menu, which you can use to create new notebooks, text files, folders, and terminal windows.</td>
         </tr>
         <tr>
             <td class="ConsoleLink">Sorting Options</td>